dooboolab-community/react-native-iap/README.md

 ## Announcement

 - Version `8.0.0` has finally landed in Jan 28th.
 Since this is early release, please use it with caution 🚧.
-We recommend user to use `>=8.0.0` with react-native `>=0.65.1`
+We recommend user to use `>=8.0.0` with react-native `>=0.65.1`.
+The `next` package is no longer updated until we organize the roadmap for `9.0.0`.

 - Version `8.0.0` is currently in release candidate.
 The module is completely rewritten with `Kotlin` and `Swift` for maintenenance issue by [andresesfm](https://github.com/andresesfm) 🔆.
 You may install this for early preview.